 Hi!
 I’m the ‘Steve’ in Steve Frazier Photography!
 My passion in photography started with landscapes and sunsets (I became known as Sunset Kid).
 In recent years, I have become fascinated with portrait photography… working with people, helping them to feel comfortable in front of the camera and showing them how to be great models even though they are initally intimidated by the thought.

-Looking for a photographer in Macomb, Illinois?
-If you are interested in acquiring any of Steve Frazier’s photos or you would like beautiful photos of your family event, wedding or personal portraits… or a farm, building (or most other photography need), contact him at email@example.com.
-Steve is a photographer in Macomb, Illinois who now can photograph in many of the the western Illinois towns, including Colchester, Macomb, Blandinsville, Sciota, Good Hope, Bardolph, Adair, Bushnell, Industry, Table Grove, Plymouth, and Tennessee.
+I’d love to be your photograher at your family event, wedding or personal portraits… or a farm, building (or most other photography need).
+Contact me at email@example.com.
+I am a photographer in Macomb, Illinois and can photograph in many of the the western Illinois towns, including Colchester, Macomb, Blandinsville, Sciota, Good Hope, Bardolph, Adair, Bushnell, Industry, Table Grove, Plymouth, and Tennessee… or anywhere!

 (Fred is a local artist and retired art professor)

 I hope you will be photographer when I get married someday! –Erin (16 years old)